-A beautifully made drama tracing the final years of a real-life Italian criminal, "Roberto Succo” doesn’t quite fulfill its initial promise, but remains a gripping, stylish example of its type.
+A beautifully made drama tracing the final years of a real-life Italian criminal who left a trail of random murders, assaults and burglaries through France in the 1980s, “Roberto Succo” doesn’t quite fulfill its initial promise, but remains a gripping, stylish example of its type.
+Using a cool quasi-documentary approach that avoids sensationalism, director Cedric Kahn’s film starts exceptionally well, with a distinctive sense of place in its portrayal of southern France as hospitable terrain for escape and anonymity.
 But when the focus shifts beyond the hypnotic title character to include the cops on his tail, it slips disappointingly into standard (albeit well-done) police procedural mode.
 Still, commercial prospects appear solid, perhaps even more so with some minor tightening.